(1833 - 1875)

 Basic military information from Wallace1.
 Some bio dates from UDC/SCV research via RootsWeb, with additional data from the Southampton County Historical Society and the Park Service's Soldiers and Sailors System.
 Thanks to descendant Keith T. Francis - who's family still owns the same farm - for pointing us to the Francis brothers at Sharpsburg, and for a scan of a somewhat damaged photograph of the Captain seen above.

-Death Place: Southampton County, VA Burial Place: Family cemetery near Adams Grove, VA
+1875; Southampton County, VA; burial in Family cemetery near Adams Grove, VA